The Romanian Government’s Underwhelming Response to the COVID-19 Crisis

 In Romania, the security state has thus far been more prominent in combating the epidemic crisis than the medical apparatus.
 The emphasis was almost entirely on the quarantine decreed by exception and backed by military governance: presidential speeches distributed on social media, hundreds or thousands of billboards asking people to stay home, the show of military boots and police patrols in every half-deserted crossroad; gatherings, schools and all non-essential commercial activity were shut down.
 The expected results in containing the contagion, while difficult to assess counterfactually or discount entirely, fall behind most countries in the region.
 The doctors – also praised in cartoon fashion as heroes alongside the stay-at-home folk –, the medical experts and researchers seem almost completely absent.
 There is little-to-no news in the country of their advances in fighting and eventually ending the crisis, although this is – one has to repeat this – a health crisis first and foremost.

 Without a contagion tree and up-to-date mapping designing an effective containment policy is virtually impossible.
 New research in France on tissue samples of a dead patient who, having done no travelling abroad in the previous six months, checked into a hospital in December last year and was misdiagnosed with a common flu already casts doubt on the idea that the epidemic spread from China in February this year.
-Without an institutionalized medical emergency and research unit – a task force which, at least theoretically, could have been assembled out of the Civil Protection’s biohazards units, SMURD personnel, the medical universities and institutes virology experts and excess hospital personnel – acting on the ground and pursing real-time analysis, nothing can be learned, no active policy response can be devised by continuously revising increments of new knowledge – in the end, no permanent solution can be found.
+Without an institutionalized medical emergency and research unit – a task force which, at least theoretically, could have been assembled out of the Civil Protection’s biohazards units, SMURD crews, the medical universities and institutes virology experts and excess hospital personnel – acting on the ground and pursing real-time analysis, nothing can be learned, no active policy response can be devised by continuously revising increments of new knowledge – in the end, no permanent solution can be found.
 Without proactive medical research, doctors and nurses can only grapple with symptoms.
 Without mass-scale testing and swift intervention isolating the sick from the healthy the contagion cannot be contained.
 And without high-quality and creative intensive care for the sick few will be saved.
 None of the above are or have been a priority for the Romanian authorities and therefore the response to the outbreak is, in relative terms, a failure.
 Instead of tents offering masks and individual testing, the Romanian population got billboards imperatively advising them to stay home and policemen giving fines to persons walking without a superfluous piece of paper stipulating where they are going.
 Instead of medical personnel – of whatever agency or uniform – in the street they got some American-style looking soldiers showing off their cars and guns in city squares.
 In short, instead of receiving medical assistance and reassurance from the state, the people were ordered around and scared in old fashion quasi-authoritarian style.
 The whole response was more form than substance, as if the government’s unpreparedness and lack of creative, effective, targeted policies had to be hidden behind overnight martial decrees and half-empty solemn declarations.

-In the end, the military can guard the hospitals until soldiers fall ill, people can stay locked inside until they have to be taken to the intensive care unit and, there, by chance, maybe a brilliant doctor or a dedicated nurse can make a difference in saving a life, but – in the absence of a coordinated medical-focused and research-based effort – no single doctor or a hundred doctors and nurses in general hospitals around the country can track the spread of virus, gather or centralize all the data, isolate and systematically investigate all the samples or, even less, develop new treatments, drugs or vaccines and thus really put an end to the outbreak.
+In the end, the military can guard the hospitals until soldiers fall ill, people can stay locked inside until they have to be taken to the intensive care unit and, there, by chance, maybe a brilliant doctor or a dedicated nurse can make a difference in saving a life, but – in the absence of a coordinated medical-focused and research-based effort – no single doctor or a hundred doctors and nurses in general hospitals around the country can track the spread of the virus, gather or centralize all the data, isolate and systematically investigate all the samples or, even less, develop new treatments, drugs or vaccines and thus really put an end to the outbreak.

 The lockdown policy cannot, obviously, last forever, without breaking down the whole social and economic structure.
 It is not a goal in itself.
 The Romanian economy is projected to contract by 6% this year following the COVID-19 supply shock, according to the European Commission.
 Unlike in the US, unemployment remains officially subdued for the moment, because a large part of the workforce is on paid leave or in “technical unemployment” – a legal concept in Romanian labour law designating a person who is still legally employed, but for independent reasons does not exercise the employment and is not paid the full salary; the Ministry of Public Finance plans to institute a moratorium on debts until the end of the year to prevent a debt crisis; and the National Bank of Romania lowered its interest rates by 0.5% to bolster credit lines and support demand.
 The artificial holiday is supposed to put a break on the contagion, and buy time to think up the next step in a sequence of events to eventually find a cure.
 It is doubtful that anyone in the Romanian Government, from top to bottom, has taken advantage of this more or less expedient policy to really think one step ahead.
 As the Western-oriented Romanian intelligentsia has always tacitly or implicitly thought, thanks God that Others will, willingly or not, think for the country as well!